 Visualization of the proposed SPARC tokamak experiment.
 Using high-field magnets built with newly available high-temperature superconductor, this experiment would be the first controlled fusion plasma to produce net energy output.
 Visualization by Ken Filar, PSFC Research Affiliate

-The MIT Plasma Science & Fusion Center has begun developing a conceptual design for SPARC, a compact, high-field, net fusion energy experiment.
+The MIT Plasma Science & Fusion Center in collaboration with private fusion startup Commonwealth Fusion Systems (CFS). is developing a conceptual design for SPARC, a compact, high-field, net fusion energy experiment.
 SPARC would be the size of existing mid-sized fusion devices, but with a much stronger magnetic field.
-Based on established physics, the device is predicted to produce 50-100 MW of fusion power, achieving fusion gain, Q, greater than 3.
+Based on established physics, the device is predicted to produce 50-100 MW of fusion power, achieving fusion gain, Q, greater than 2.
 Such an experiment would be the first demonstration of net energy gain and would validate the promise of high-field devices built with new superconducting technology.
 SPARC fits into an overall strategy of speeding up fusion development by using new high-field, high-temperature superconducting (HTS) magnets.

 Questions?
 Contact firstname.lastname@example.org